 7. Verizon: “Can you hear me now?
 Good.”

-Verizon has one of the best product slogans for its market.
-This cell-phone company has the best coverage of its competitors, so its slogan tells the truth—the Verizon man from the commercials never experiences a dropped call.
+Verizon has the best product slogan for companies in its market.
+This cell-phone company has the best coverage of its competitors, so its slogan tells the truth—the Verizon man from their advertising campaigns and commercials never experiences a dropped call.
+If you’ve ever had Verizon you can attest that their great slogan is also very truthful.

 8. State Farm: “Like a good neighbor, State Farm is there.”